 The polysaccharides, anthraquinones, saponins, sulfur as well as gibberellin, a glycolic and growth hormone, all help to improve wound healing, increase collagen synthesis, lessen pain, reduce inflammation, decrease scar tissue and disinfect the affected area.

-If you have ever put pure aloe on your face, it is like getting a face lift as you feel it moisturize and tighten.
+If you have ever put pure aloe on your face, it is like getting a face lift as you feel it simultaneously moisturize and tighten the skin.
 It is especially great to use after spending time outdoors in the sun.
-Aloe vera gel has been reported to have a protective effect against radiation damage to the skin and was used extensively in Japan by those recovering from radiation exposure after the Hiroshima and Nagasaki nuclear bombings.
+Aloe vera gel has been reported to have a protective effect against radiation damage to the skin and was used extensively in Japan by those recovering from radiation exposure after the Hiroshima and Nagasaki atomic bombings.

-Aloe is thought to have been the secret to Cleopatra's renowned beauty as she was documented to apply it directly to her skin on a regular basis.
+Aloe is thought to have been the secret to Cleopatra's renowned beauty as she was documented to have applied it directly to her skin on a regular basis.

 In recent years there has been some controversy in the health food world about the potential toxicity of a substance called "aloin" or sometimes called "aloe latex", a yellow sap-like material that separates the inner gel portion of the leaf from the green rind outer layer.